 The Wars of The Roses: Power, Politics and Personalities (Online)

 The recent discovery of Richard III's remains in Leicester highlights the dynamic new research being conducted into the period known as the Wars of the Roses.
-This courses asks students to engage with the latest work on this exciting and tumultous period.
+This course asks students to engage with the latest work on this exciting and tumultuous period.

 The Wars of the Roses were a time of political upheaval and warfare in England during the fifteenth century.
 They were rooted in the disastrous reign of Henry VI and erupted into rebellions, battles and popular risings.
 Fought by lords and commons, for the cause of good government, they were also conflicts between families and friends concerned with property and power.

 Recent historical research offers new insights into government records, gentry letters and papers and popular ballads.
 Due to the diverse nature of the Wars of the Roses, historians continue to generate debates and questions, to which students taking this course can themselves directly contribute.

 For information on how the courses work, and a link to our course demonstration site, please click here.

 1. Introduction: Causes of the Wars of the Roses

 - Henry VI and Richard, duke of York

 2. Interpreting the Sources: Chronicles, Letters, Ballads and Governmental Rolls

 - Letter collections